 Another unique cultural locus comes in Romanian director Radu Jude’s coarse and effective Aferim!, a shambling, deliberately paced ciorbă western about 19th-century father-and-son bounty hunters chasing a runaway slave.
-The father clings to old-world notions of gypsy depravity and rule of law, passing those values onto his son/apprentice, but they’re slowly eroded by the injustices they encounter on their journey.
+The father clings to traditional notions of gypsy depravity and the rule of law, passing those values onto his son/apprentice, but they get slowly eroded by the injustices they encounter on their journey.
 It’s a bawdy and brutal depiction of a Romanian frontier dominated by inhumanity and violence, sort of like Peckinpah with a neo-realist streak, loosely stitched together but surprisingly powerful.

 The stark black-and-white photography is a highlight of Aferim!, but black-and-white is used to even greater effect in Ciro Guerra’s entrancing Embrace of the Serpent.
 This is a two-headed, cross-generational story about white explorers searching the Amazon for a mysterious plant, and the native who encounters them both at different stages of his life.
 Embrace of the Serpent is the kind of film that festivals like Mill Valley exist to spotlight: dark, challenging and provocative, with a focus on an underrepresented culture.
 It’s the discovery of the festival.